SafoineMoncefAmine/LuckyAppTest/README.md

 **Important:** All data exchange between ViewModels and Views are basic types (String, Int, Bool, etc.) or data stuct.

 **Important:** All strings and images should be implement here and not in View layer, even if it's static ones.
-For Font and Color, the best solution stay to manage them in ViewModel layer.

 ### Views
-This folder contains all View layer components, mostly UIViewController and UIView.
-In the Commom folder, there are all UIViews and UIViewControllers classes that are sharing by different others View component.
-They are mostly `UIKit` components.
+This folder contains all View layer components, mostly UIViewController and UIView, They are mostly `UIKit` components.

 **Important:** We decided to not using segue all over the app.
 So each `storyboard` file represents a unique `UIViewController`, that is compliant with `StoryboardBased` protocol to instantiate it easilier.
 Moreover the "Is Initial View Controller" option should be activate for the storyboard.

 ### Extensions
 As it's name suggests, this folder contains only Extension for iOS SDK or pod files classes and structures, and where scope of the extension is global.
-When the scope of an extension concern only one file (like player for instance) extension is directly declared in the file

 ### Ressources
 This folder contains all files and document that are not common iOS/swift files (these common files ended with `.swift`).
 It's here that we have the `Localizable.strings` or `Assets.xcassets` files for exemple.
 All the `.plist` adn `.ttf`   will be there too.

 ### Unit testing
+// not yet implemented

 ## Comments
 Comments are present all over the project to explain some piece of code, to do work or improvement that could come later.
 Some comments are prefixed with a specific syntax for a specific meanning :